Logius-standaarden/API-Design-Rules/DesignRules.md

 A specific subclass of clients are browser-based applications, that require the presence of particular security controls to facilitate secure implementation.
 Clients in this class are also known as _user-agent-based_ or _single-page-applications_ (SPA).
-As with the (draft) [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-07), browser-based application can be split into three architectural patterns:
+All browser-based application SHOULD follow the best practices specified in [OAuth 2.0 for Browser-Based Apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps-22).
+These applications can be split into three architectural patterns:
 - JavaScript applications with a Backend; with this class of applications, the Backend is the confidential client and should intermediate any interaction, with tokens never ending up in the browser.
 Effectively, these are not different from regular web-application for this security facet, even though they leverage JavaScript for implementation.
 - JavaScript applications that share a domain with the API (resource server); these can leverage cookies marked as HTTP-Only, Secure and SameSite.
 - JavaScript applications without a Backend; these clients are considered public clients, are potentially more suspect to several types of attacks, including Cross-Site Scripting (XSS), Cross Site Request Forgery (CSRF) and OAuth token theft.
 In order to support these clients, the Cross-Origin Resource Sharing (CORS) policy mentioned above is critical and MUST be supported.

-All browser-based application SHOULD follow the best practices specified in [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-07).

 ### Validate content types
 A REST request or response body SHOULD match the intended content type in the header.